giantswarm/template-operator/README.md

     - Change the badge (with style=shield):
       https://circleci.com/gh/giantswarm/REPOSITORY_NAME/edit#badges
       If this is a private repository token with scope `status` will be needed.

+    - Update CODEOWNERS file according to the needs for this project

     - Run `devctl replace -i "REPOSITORY_NAME" "$(basename $(git rev-parse --show-toplevel))" *.md` and commit your changes.